 This knowledge helps students to become better health professionals and contributes directly to developing a high standard of medical care for our community.
-We are very grateful to members of the public who generously donate their bodies, organs and tissues to the Medical School.
-You can donate in a number of ways.
+We are very grateful to members of the public who generously donate their bodies, organs and tissues to medical training.

-Organs and tissue donated after surgery are an important teaching resource for the Medical School program.
+Organs and tissue donated after surgery are an important teaching resource for medical training.
 Donated organs and tissue form a collection, housed in the Surgical Specimen Teaching Museum at The Canberra Hospital, which is used to teach anatomy and pathology to medical students and for the further education of ACT Health nurses and trainee doctors.
 After surgery our team will contact you to discuss donating the organ or tissue removed during surgery.
 If you consent, they will work with you to complete the paperwork.